linonetwo/fs-transaction/README.md

 const writeStream = tx.createWriteStream('aDir/aFile.md');

 // fs-transaction is lighter than git, thus offering the document level rollback but not the line level rollback.
-// so it is sync inside a writeStream procedure writeStream.write('# markdown');
+// so every writeStream is in overwrite mode.
+If you have any question about this, please issue it. writeStream.write('# markdown');
 writeStream.end();